parthks/fundars/README.md

 ### Staking AoETH

-Users have the ability to stake AoETH with various projects.
+Users have the ability to stake AoETH (tAoETH for now) with various projects.
 By staking, users receive project tokens in return.
 This process not only supports the projects but also allows users to become stakeholders and benefit from the project's growth.

 ## Platform Overview

 1. **Project Discovery**: Our platform provides a comprehensive list of projects for users to explore.
 Each project includes detailed information, goals, and progress updates.
 2. **Community Growth**: Projects can leverage the platform to grow their communities, attract supporters, and gain valuable feedback.

-3. **Staking and Rewards**: Users can stake AoETH with their favorite projects and earn project tokens.
+3. **Staking and Rewards**: Users can stake AoETH (tAoETH for now) with their favorite projects and earn project tokens.
 The staking process is straightforward and designed to maximize user engagement and rewards.

 ## Future Plans